kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 my-scale-up     HorizontalScaling   Successful   2m55s
 ```

 You can see from the above output that the `MySQLOpsRequest` has succeeded.
-If you describe the `MySQLOpsRequest` you will see that the `MySQL` group replication is scaled up.
+If we describe the `MySQLOpsRequest`, we shall see that the `MySQL` group replication is scaled up.

 ```console
 $ kubectl describe myops -n demo my-scale-up